 Located 11 floors up on a street in downtown Victoria, Justin Tse’s condo has views towards the Inner Harbour.

-The condo’s uniquely situated front door sits tucked in a narrow slice of exterior balcony, creatinag a homey and individual vibe to the entrance, despite the elevator ride to get there.
+The condo’s uniquely situated front door sits tucked in a narrow slice of exterior balcony, creating a homey and individual vibe to the entrance, despite the elevator ride to get there.
 It’s a spot he’d had his eye on for years, and now that he’s finally a few months out of renovating, it’s a home that’s been perfectly tailored to his lifestyle.

 “I actually bought my first place in 2017 just two doors down, and I always kept an eye on this building,” says Justin, who’s built a lucrative career by filming tech-based YouTube videos and reviews.